Cragady/double-money-game/README.md

 * Minimum / Maximum chance on double button press
 * Rate of decrease of percentage on double button press

+Other items that could give even more purchasable upgrades:

+* Additive button press amount e.g. Not $1, but a min and max here too
+* Random change on additive button press amount

+* Mini-Games that will help with the main game

 Think on "Prestiging" and what "Prestiging" means in this game.
 Think on potentially having different "Levels"